 EXCLUSIONS FROM AUDIT AND RISK COMMITTEE REMIT

-Responsibility for approving detailed debt management, investment and financial risk policies rests with the Secretary to the Treasury.
+Responsibility for approving debt management, investment and financial risk management policies rests with the Secretary to the Treasury, who is advised by the AOFM Advisory Board.
 The Secretary’s responsibilities include setting policy and operational limits with respect to credit, interest rate and liquidity risk.
-The committee should not overlap with the policy role of the Secretary.
+The committee should not overlap with the policy role of the Secretary and the Advisory Board.

 The CEO authorises the committee, consistent with its Responsibilities and Functions, to obtain information from, hold discussions with, or request presentations by any official, external party or the external auditors, as it deems necessary to fulfil its objective.
 Any requests are to be done subject to appropriate legal and confidentiality considerations.
 The AOFM will meet reasonable expenditure in relation to legal or professional advice, provided the Committee first consults with the Chief Risk and Assurance Officer (CRAO) on the level of anticipated expenditure.